Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Introduction

 \section{Introduction}

 Multi-agent systems frequently require agents to reach a shared decision, such as in task allocation~\cite{cbba}, formation control~\cite{amirkhani2022consensus}, or scheduling~\cite{shoham2008multiagent}.
-Achieving such agreement becomes particularly challenging when agents behave in a self-interested manner, possess conflicting preferences over multiple choices, and prefer not to disclose private information~\cite{cbba,como2012robust}.
-While these challenges already make agreement difficult, compounding issue arises when consensus alone is insufficient to ensure system-level objectives such as efficiency, fairness, or safety.
+Achieving such agreement becomes particularly challenging when agents behave in a self-interested manner, possess conflicting preferences over multiple choices, and prefer not to disclose \fix{certain private quantities, such as asset valuations or operational preferences} \cite{cbba}.
+While these challenges already make agreement difficult, a compounding issue arises when consensus alone is insufficient to ensure system-level objectives such as efficiency, fairness, or safety.
 In the absence of a mechanism that safeguards system-level objectives, decentralized negotiation may converge to equilibria that are stable from each agent's perspective but misaligned with system-level objectives.
 This limitation becomes particularly critical in safety-sensitive settings, where poorly coordinated outcomes may be suboptimal or even unsafe depending on the application \cite{taco,cooperative_nego,Nego_dacr}.

 Existing decentralized consensus mechanisms enable agents to reach consensus without a central coordinator or substantial information sharing \cite{cbba,amirkhani2022consensus,bertsekas1992auction,li2019survey,marden2012loglinear}.
 However, these methods largely focus on reaching agreement---often via heuristic mechanisms---and do not provide formal guarantees on efficiency, fairness, or safety~\cite{cbba,bertsekas1992auction,marden2012loglinear,coadpt}.
 In contrast, methods that can explicitly enforce system-level objectives almost always rely on cooperative behaviors or centralized decision-making~\cite{cooperative_nego,chen2013coopctrl,chen2023fairness}.
-Taken together, the current literature lacks mechanisms that embed system-level safeguards while preserving the strictly noncooperative and decentralized nature of agents~\cite{taco,coadpt,microsimulation2020}.
+Taken together, the current literature lacks mechanisms that \fix{operate in the intermediate regime between purely decentralized negotiation and centralized enforcement: preserving decentralized negotiation while introducing oversight to safeguard system-level objectives} \cite{taco,coadpt,microsimulation2020}.